In our latest Employment Essentials article, we share our top picks of recent employment law developments that may affect your business.

 The Workplace (Health, Safety and Welfare) Regulations 1992 require employers to ensure that temperatures in all workplaces inside buildings are reasonable.
 While the HSE Approved Code of Practice sets a limit on minimum workplace temperatures of 16 degrees (or 13 degrees if the work involves severe physical effort), there is no limit on the maximum temperature.
 This is because certain workplaces (glass works, bakeries etc) will always be far hotter than most other workplaces.
 But it states that even where staff are working in very hot environments, they can still work safely "provided appropriate controls are present".
 What is reasonable?
 This will vary from workplace to workplace.
 The HSE recommend employers carry out a thermal comfort risk assessment.
 This is not just about recording the temperature: consider air movement, radiant temperature, humidity and the type of clothing staff have to wear.

-If you have any questions about this article, or about employment law in general, please get in touch with Jane Fielding or Connie Cliff.
+If you have any questions about this article, or about employment law in general, please get in touch with Connie Cliff.

 If you'd like to receive future Employment Essentials insights, subscribe to our mailing list.